nishalrai/nishalrai.github.io/_posts/2023-01-01-deserializing-the-deserialization-attack.md

             print(attack)
             return render_template("index.html", content = a)
 ```
-- Viewing the source code we can find that when POST request is performed on /sync path, a method deserialization() is triggered.
-The method stores the value obtained from data_obj parameter and save it to pickle.handler.
-And then it deserializes the data from picke.handler file using pickle.load method and renders the output in an HTML file.
+- Viewing the source code we can find that when POST request is performed on **/sync** path, a method **deserialization()** is triggered.
+The method stores the value obtained from data_obj parameter and save it to **pickle.handler**.
+And then it deserializes the data from **picke.handler** file using pickle.load method and renders the output in an HTML file.
+- The method called **reduce()** doesn't require any input and should provide a string or a tuple as its output.
+The resulting object is commonly known as the **reduce value.** If a tuple is returned, it must contain between two and six items, and optional items can be left out or replaced with None.
+The meaning of each item is as follows, in order:
+    - A callable object that will be used to create the object's initial version.
+    - A tuple of arguments to pass to the callable object.
+If the callable doesn't accept any arguments, an empty tuple must be provided.

 - In order to exploit it, we need to create a serialize data.
 Pickle allows different objects to declare how they should be pickled using the **__reduce__** method.
 Whenever an object is pickled, the **__reduce__** method defined by it gets called.
-This method returns either a string, which may represent the name of a Python global, or a tuple describing how to reconstruct this object when unpickling.

-- In the below code we are just defining a class test123 which contains the **__reduce__method**, it returns a tuple.
-And then an object is built which calls the os.system and will execute the command passed on the tuple.
+- In the below code we are just defining a class **test123** which contains the **__reduce__method**, it returns a callable object as **os.system()** and a tuple of arguments as **sleep 5**.
 ```python
 import os
 import pickle